Marine Mammal Protection Act

 In 2017, the administration cancelled a 2015 rule that aimed to help reduce the risk of endangered whales and sea turtles being caught in fishing nets along the US Pacific Coast.
 Upon further analysis, NOAA sided with the administration and released a statement declaring the rule was no longer necessary, as existing protections had proven effective by reducing the number of marine mammals entangled in gillnets.

 In 2018, five oil and gas companies were approved to use seismic blasts to search for potential oil and gas reserves off the Atlantic coast.
-Prior to this, these plans had been rejected by the US Department of the Interior’s Bureau of Ocean Energy Management over concerns for marine life.
+Prior to this, these plans had been rejected by the US Department of the Interior’s Bureau of Ocean Energy Management over concerns for marine wildlife.
 Due to litigation and permit expiration, the five companies never moved forward with these seismic explorations.

 The Endangered Salmon Predation Prevention Act was also signed into law in 2018.
 It amended the MMPA to authorize NOAA to issue permits allowing Washington, Oregon, Idaho, the Nez Perce Tribe, the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon, and the Confederated Tribes and Bands of the Yakima Nation to kill California sea lions in the Columbia River basin to protect certain fish stocks from sea lion predation.
 Specifically, the permits can be issued to protect (1) endangered or threatened species of salmon, steelhead, or eulachon and (2) species of lamprey or sturgeon that have been listed as species of concern.
 This was an extraordinary expansion of Section 120, which had been established under the 1994 amendments.